 - Optimized metrics: CLS

-To address this, DeeZee collaborated with Hatimeria to reserve fixed spaces for ads, preload fonts, and optimize CSS delivery, stabilizing the site's layout.
+DeeZee is a leading fashion brand in Poland, offering trendy and affordable styles to a wide audience.
+Users frequently encountered Cumulative Layout Shift (CLS) issues due to unexpected page movements from ads and late-loading elements, disrupting their browsing experience.
+To address this, DeeZee collaborated with Hatimeria to reserve fixed spaces for ads, preload fonts, and optimize CSS delivery, stabilizing the site’s layout.
 These efforts led to a remarkable 96% reduction in CLS, enhancing readability and user engagement.
 Post-optimization, the site experienced increased user retention, with visitors exploring more products per session and interacting with content more seamlessly.

 Shopify